open-cluster-management/cert-manager/docs/tasks/upgrading/index.rst

 Upgrading using static manifests
 ================================

-If you installed cert-manager using the `static deployment manifests`_, you can upgrade them in a similar way to how you first installed them.
+If you installed cert-manager using the static deployment manifests published on each release, you can upgrade them in a similar way to how you first installed them.

 .. note::
    Before upgrading, please read the relevant instructions at the links below